fetchai/docs-archived/docs/aea/index.md

+Do you want to create omnipresent, self-learning, and autonomous agents whose sole existence is to enrich your life?

+Universal and ubiquitous AEA framework agents work constantly for your benefit without you having to do anything more than write them and start them up.

+They are self learning and self managing with the single goal of ensuring economic gain for their owners.

+Not just agency, AEA framework agents can represent a wide range of application areas.

+Bridging Web 2.0 to Web 3.0, the AEA is the future, now.

+## More specifically

-The AEA framework is an ecosystem for autonomous economic agent (AEA) development.
+The AEA framework provides the tools for creating autonomous economic agents (AEA).

-It equips developers with a quick and efficient set of tools for building autonomous economic agents.
+It is a Python-based development suite which equips developers with an efficient and easy to understand set of tools for building autonomous economic agents.

 The framework is super modular, easily extensible, and highly composable.
-It is ideal for reinforcement learning scenarios.

-The AEA framework is similar to many popular web frameworks.
+The AEA framework attempts to make agent development as straightforward as web development using popular web frameworks.

-## Our vision

-The AEA framework has two focused commercial roles.

-### Open source company

-We are creating infrastructure for external to use to build their own solutions.

-AEA users are:

-* Data scientists.
-* Machine learning experts.
-* Engineers.
-* Economists.
-* Web developers.

-### Platform for start ups

-By operating as a platform for start ups, we envisage the AEA framework to be in a continuous growth pattern.

-With start up grants, similar to those Ethereum offers, we will kick start solutions while testing product-problem fit and identifying our user base.

-Both successes and failures allow us to conceive new hypotheses and so offer enhanced business opportunities.

-## Agents

-An autonomous economic agent (AEA) is an intelligent agent whose goal is generating economic value for its owner.

-The AEA super power is the ability to autonomously acquire new skills.
+The AEA super power is their ability to autonomously acquire new skills.

-AEAs achieve their goals with the help of the OEF and the Fetch.AI Ledger.

-Third party systems, such as Ethereum, may also allow AEA integration.
+AEAs achieve their goals with the help of the Fetch.ai OEF and the Fetch.ai Ledger.
+Third party systems, such as Ethereum, may also allow AEA integration, the bridge to Web 3.0.

 !!!
 Note
-	Work in progress.
+	This developer documentation is a work in progress.
+If you spot any errors please open an issue [here](https://github.com/fetchai/agents-aea).

 <br />